 Types of agreements

-The Canadian Nuclear Safety Commission (CNSC) collaborates with domestic and international partners to support nuclear safety, regulatory cooperation and emergency preparedness.
+The Canadian Nuclear Safety Commission (CNSC) collaborates with domestic and international partners to support nuclear safety, regulatory cooperation, emergency preparedness and the peaceful use of nuclear energy.
 To formalize these partnerships, Canada enters into treaties and conventions.
-The CNSC signs agreements and arrangements with governments and organizations in Canada and around the world.
+The CNSC signs instruments and arrangements with governments and organizations in Canada and around the world.

 Types of instruments